Species Introduction

 ✓ Expert Tip

-Acclimatising your Endler guppies is crucial to ensure they adapt to their new environment without stress.
-Start by floating the sealed bag containing the guppies in your aquarium for about 15-20 minutes to equalise the temperature.
-Then, gradually introduce small amounts of your aquarium water into the bag over the next hour.
-Finally, gently release the guppies into the tank, discarding the bag water to avoid introducing any contaminants.
+Acclimatising Endler Guppies is crucial to prevent shock.
+Start by floating the sealed bag in your tank for about 15-20 minutes to equalise temperature.
+Then, gradually introduce small amounts of tank water into the bag every 5-10 minutes for at least an hour.
+This process helps them adjust to the water parameters.
+Once acclimatised, gently net the fish and place them in the tank, discarding the bag water to avoid introducing contaminants.

 ✓ Expert Tip

-Avoid adding the bag water to your tank, as it may contain harmful substances or pathogens.
+Avoid adding the water from the bag into your tank, as it may contain harmful substances.

 ✓ Expert Tip